Ethereum is the world's largest Blockchain platform for building

 whenever new versions of Ethereum and Solidity are released.

-The objective of this course is to help you go from zero knowledge of
+The objective of this program is to help you go from zero knowledge of

 Blockchain and Ethereum, to learn all the key concepts and get started